gi4B1nh77/N8N-GoogleAPI/README.md

 # N8N-GoogleAPI

-### 1.Creat key service account
+### 1.Creat key service account and connect to Google Service

 ![image](https://github.com/user-attachments/assets/77fd1ba5-935b-469e-b753-77623264c545)

-Access this page, then create new service account, next we navigate to key and get the new one.
+- Access this page, then create new service account, next we navigate to key and get the new one.
 After that we will download a file that contain policy

 ![image](https://github.com/user-attachments/assets/c2628dd8-bcbb-4fc0-9227-7721705abf0b)

+- Next, go to Google Sheet and share with the email of the service account

 ### 2. Prepare python env